Andrei Rublev (film): Critical response

+Awards and nominations

 Andrei Rublev won several awards.
 In 1969, the film was screened at the Cannes Film Festival.
 Due to pressure by Soviet officials, the film could only be shown out of competition, and was thus not eligible for the Palme d'Or or the Grand Prix.
 Nevertheless, it won the prize of the international film critics, FIPRESCI.
 In 1971 Andrei Rublev won the Critics Award of the French Syndicate of Cinema Critics, and in 1973 the Jussi Award for Best Foreign Film.